Deansie/familybudget/README.md

 ## Running it

-- **Hosted:** open <https://deansie.github.io/familybudget/> and sign in with OneDrive to enable sync.
+- **Demo:** open <https://deansie.github.io/familybudget/> to explore the interface.
+Sign-in is bound to this deployment's own Microsoft app registration, so the demo is for previewing, not for keeping your own data — for that, deploy your own copy (below).
 - **Locally:** open `index.html` in a Chromium-based desktop browser.
 The interface works from `file://`, but OneDrive sign-in does not (it needs a real https origin), so local viewing is best for trying out the UI rather than editing synced data.